This policy is for you if your chosen undergraduate degree has a September 2022 start date.

 Application routes and deadlines

-All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 29 January 2021 (normally 15 January but extended due to the COVID-19 pandemic).
+All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 26 January 2022.

 The School of Psychology may consider applications submitted after this date.
 Availability of courses in UCAS Extra will be detailed on UCAS at the appropriate stage in the cycle.